 Meet our Researchers

-Learn about the Mineral and Earth Sciences Collection at the Museum
+Learn about the Minerals (Mineralogy) and Earth Sciences Collection at the Museum

 The Section of Minerals (Mineralogy) and Earth Sciences includes an outstanding suite of minerals from the former Soviet Union, a historically important suite of nearly 5,000 Pennsylvania minerals formerly owned by the Academy of Natural Sciences in Philadelphia, and more than 2,700 Pennsylvania minerals acquired from the Bryon Brookmyer collection.